-Developing your little one’s five senses are important for their future.
+Developing your child’s five senses are important for their future.
 The world is a beautiful mixture of sights, sounds, smells, tastes and touch.
-Try these tips to create a richer sensory experience for your little one and you!
+Try these tips to create a richer sensory experience for your child and you!

 Toddlers use their sense of sight all the time, but you can use certain games or activities to help them understand better.
 Try playing “I Spy”.
 They will need to rely on their sight to find out what object you are describing.
 To show them the importance of sight, try blindfolding them and giving them items to feel and guess what it is.

-Engage your little one with strong scented items.
-Put items like an onion, vanilla, cinnamon, cheese and perfume-soaked cotton balls in small containers with lids.
+Engage your child with strongly scented items.
+Put items like onion, vanilla, cinnamon, cheese and perfume-soaked cotton balls in small containers with lids.
 Poke a hole in each lid so the smell can escape.
-Your little one can smell the containers and guess what is inside.
+Your child can smell the containers and guess what is inside.
 Ask them to describe what they thought was a good or bad smell.

 What better way to experiment with taste than to bake together?
-Baking cookies with your little one is a chance for them to taste the different ingredients like sugar or oatmeal.
+Baking cookies with your child is a chance for them to taste the different ingredients like sugar or oatmeal.
 You can also educate them about the different types of flavours, such as sweet, salty and bitter.

 Offer your child different textures to touch with a “sensory table”.
 Attach materials like, cotton balls, aluminium foil, silk and sandpaper to a board or table so they can feel the differences.
 Change the items in the sensory table as you go, to give them different touch sensations.
 Include materials like water, rice, sand, bubble liquid, straw, shaving cream, oatmeal or shredded paper.